-NORTH CHARLESTON, SC (WCSC) - A case against an 18-year-old charged in connection to the murder of a pizza delivery driver earlier this year will go to trial.
+NORTH CHARLESTON, SC (WCSC) - A judge ruled on Monday that the case against a 19-year-old man, who's charged in the shooting death of a pizza delivery driver, will go to a grand jury.

-According to an affidavit, Davis called a witness just after a March 9 fatal shooting that took the life of Maraleius Birdsong and said Stephawn Brown shot Birdsong in the head "execution style" during the robbery.
+According to an affidavit, Davis called a witness just after the incident and said Brown shot Birdsong in the head "execution style" during the robbery.

 Affidavits and incident reports provided indicate Birdsong was delivering pizza on March 9 to an apartment on Patriot Drive for a person named "Tre."
 When Birdsong arrived, the resident of the home said that no order of food was placed but a person named "Tre" lived at another apartment.